 Lead-based paint exposure can be extremely harmful to both adults and children.
 Lead dust, lead paint chips, and contaminated soil have all been shown to cause serious illnesses and are especially dangerous for children.
 If you’re a lover of historic properties, it’s even more important that you have a professional do a thorough inspection for lead paint.
 Lead paint was extremely common in homes built before 1978 and can still be present in homes built later.

 Not only is lead paint dangerous, but you could even face a hefty fine if you don’t have your building inspected and, if necessary, treated for lead paint.
-Delta Disaster Services will handle the entire lead paint removal and replacement process from start to finish.
+Delta Restoration Services will handle the entire lead paint removal and replacement process from start to finish.
 You’ll end up with a beautiful home or business that’s safer for everyone.

 Don’t Know What to Expect?
 We’ll Walk You Through Our Process:

 - We are available to take your call 24 hours a day, 7 days a week.
 No matter when you have an emergency, Delta Restoration Services is standing by to help you.